cozmo8691/map-test/README.md

 # Map code test

-Thanks for giving me a shot a this.

 ## Installation

 The project consists of an express server and a react client.
 Both projects can be installed and run from the root directory.